tinydancer-io/.github/profile/README.md

 Welcome to Tinydancer's official github repository!
-We're an open source project, to support our work please don't hesitate to donate us here https://wagmi.bio/tonydancer" Help us help in making the solana ecosystem more secure and trust minimized!
+We're an open source project, to support our work please don't hesitate to donate us here: https://wagmi.bio/tinydancer Help us help in making the solana ecosystem more secure and trust minimized!